-Direc tion Comment

-Focu s area 1: Planning Systems

-1.1 Implementation of Regional Plans Not relevant.
+Direction Comment Focu Focus area 1: Planning Systems 1.1 Implementation of Regional Plans Not relevant.
 1.2 Development of Aboriginal Land Council Not relevant.
 1.3 Approval and Referral Requirements The planning proposal will not contain provisions which require the concurrence, referral or consultation of other public authorities, nor identify any use as designated development.
 1.4 Site Specific Provisions Not relevant.

-Focus area 1: Planning Systems - Place based

-Direc tion Comment 1.5 Parramatta Road Corridor Urban Transformation Strategy Not relevant.
+Focu s area 1: Planning Systems - Place base ed 1.5 Parramatta Road Corridor Urban Transformation Strategy Not relevant.
 The subject properties are not within the Parramatta Road corridor, nor undermine the achievement of that Strategy's vision or objectives.
 1.6 Implementation of North West Priority Growth Area Land Use and Not relevant.
 1.7 Implementation of Greater Parramatta Priority Growth Area Interim Land Use and Infrastructure Implementation Not relevant.
 1.8 Implementation of Wilton Priority Growth Area Interim Land Use and Not relevant.
 1.9 Implementation of Glenfield to Macarthur Urban Renewal Not relevant.
-1.10 Sydney Aerotropolis Plan Not relevant.
-1.11 Implementation of Bayside West Not relevant.
-1.12 Principles for the Cooks Cove Not relevant.
-1.13 Crows Nest 2036 Plan Not relevant.
-1.14 Implementation of Greater Macarthur Not relevant.
-Implementation of the Pyrmont Peninsula Place Strategy Not relevant.
+Implementation of the Western Sydney Aerotropolis Plan Not relevant.
+Implementation of Bayside West Not relevant.
+1.12 Implementation of Planning Principles for the Cooks Cove Not relevant.
+1.13 Implementation of St Leonards and Crows Nest 2036 Plan Not relevant.

+Direction Comment 1.14 Implementation of Greater Macarthur Not relevant.
+Implementation of the Pyrmont Not relevant.
+1.10 Peninsula Place Strategy Trot folevant.
 1.16 North West Rail Link Corridor Strategy Not relevant.
-1.17 Implementation of the Bays West Place Not relevant.
-1.18 Innovation Precinct Not relevant.
-1.19 Strategy Not relevant.
-Focu is area 2: Design and Place is area 3: Biodiversity and Conservation 3.1 Conservation zones Not relevant.
+Implementation of the Bays West Place Not relevant.
+1.18 Implementation of the Macquarie Park Innovation Precinct Not relevant.
+1.19 Implementation of the Westmead Place Strategy Not relevant.
+Focu s area 2: Design and Place Focu s area 3: Biodiversity and Conservation 3.1 Conservation zones Not relevant.
 3.2 Heritage Conservation Refer to discussion below 3.3 Sydney Drinking Water Catchments Not relevant.
-3.4 Application of C2 and C3 Zones and Environmental Overlays in Far North Not relevant.
-3.5 Recreation Vehicle Areas Not relevant.
+3.4 Application of C2 and C3 Zones and Not relevant.
+Environmental Overlays in Far North 3.5 Recreation Vehicle Areas Not relevant.
 3.6 Strategic Conservation Planning Not relevant. s area 4: Resilience and Hazards 4.1 Flooding Not relevant.
 4.2 Coastal Management Not relevant.
 4.3 Planning for Bushfire Protection Not relevant.
 4.4 Remediation of Contaminated Land Not relevant.
 4.5 Acid Sulfate Soils The properties have been identified as Class 5 on the Acid Sulfate Soils Map, representing the lowest probability of containing Acid Sulfate Soils.
-4.6 Mine Subsidence and Unstable Land Not relevant. s area 5: Transport and Infrastructure ·
+4.6 Mine Subsidence and Unstable Land Not relevant.
+Focus s area 5: Transport and Infrastructure 5.1 Integrating Land Use and Transport The planning proposal does not alter the land zoning, and as such, would not affect travel demand or the availability of transport options.
+5.2 Reserving Land for Public Purposes Not relevant.
+5.3 Development Near Regulated Airports and Defence Airfields Not relevant.
+5.4 Shooting Ranges Not relevant.
+Focus s area 6: Housing 6.1 Residential Zones The properties are zoned R2 - Low Density Residential.
+The planning proposal does not seek to amend the zoning or range of permissible uses on the sites.
+The sensitive development of heritage properties is supported by Council's Development Control Plan (DCP).
+6.2 Caravan Parks and Manufactured Home Not relevant.
+Focus s area 7: Industry and Employment 7.1 Business and Industrial Zones Not relevant.
+7.2 Reduction in non-hosted short-term rental Not relevant.